Evanwu1125/Evanwu1125.github.io/_pages/about.md

 # 🔥 News
-- *2025.05*: &nbsp;🎉🎉 We proposed LiteCoT and corresponding series models Liter (Submitted to NurIPS 2025).
+- *2025.05*: &nbsp;🎉🎉 We proposed LiteCoT and corresponding series models Liter (Submitted to NeurIPS 2025).
-- *2025.01*: &nbsp;🎉🎉 We proposed ChartFinder and ChartCards under the coorperation with HUAWEI (Submitted to SIGMOD2026 and NurIPS 2025 respectively).
+- *2025.01*: &nbsp;🎉🎉 We proposed ChartFinder and ChartCards under the coorperation with HUAWEI (Submitted to SIGMOD2026 and NeurIPS 2025 respectively).
 - *2025.01*: &nbsp;🎉🎉 We proposed AskChart, which is a chart understanding model designed on MoE architecture.
 - *2024.08*: &nbsp;🎉🎉 ChartInsights was accepted by EMNLP2024(Findings).
 - *2024.08*: &nbsp;🎉🎉 I joined the DIAL LAB at HKUST(GZ) as a Mphil student, advised by Professor Yuyu Luo.